BIG-RAT/jamfcpr/README.md

 Application log is available in ~/Library/Logs/jamfcpr/

 ## History

+- 2021-06-306 v2.2.0:  Added ability to sort by Name or Size.
+Added check for destination JCDS being the principal distribution point, and warn if not.

 - 2021-05-31 v2.1.2:  Tracking down miscellaneous hiccups.
 Add visual indication for packages with non-matching checksums (JCDS to JCDS only).